United States involvement in regime change: 1975–1991: Angola

 In 1986, Ronald Reagan articulated the Reagan Doctrine, which called for the funding of anti-Communist forces across the world to "roll back" Soviet influence.
 The Reagan Administration lobbied Congress to repeal the Clark Amendment, which eventually occurred on July 11, 1985.
 In 1986, the war in Angola became a major Cold War proxy conflict.
 Savimbi's conservative allies in the US lobbied for increased support to UNITA.
 In 1986 Savimbi visited the White House and afterwards Reagan approved the shipment of Stinger Surface-to-Air Missiles as a part of $25 million in aid.

-After George H.W.
-Bush became president, aid to Savimbi continued.
+After George H. W. Bush became president, aid to Savimbi continued.
 Savimbi began relying on the company Black, Manafort, and Stone in order to lobby for assistance.
-They lobbied the H.W.
-Bush administration for increased assistance and weapons to UNITA.
+They lobbied the H. W. Bush administration for increased assistance and weapons to UNITA.
 Savimbi also met with Bush himself in 1990.
 In 1991, the MPLA and UNITA signed the Bicesse Accords ending US and Soviet involvement in the war, initiating multi-party elections and establishing the Republic of Angola, while South Africa withdrew from Namibia.

 1975–1999: East Timor

 On December 7, 1975, nine days after declaring independence from Portugal, East Timor was invaded by Indonesia.
 Whilst it was under the pretext of anti-colonialism, the actual aim of the invasion was to overthrow the Fretilin regime that emerged the previous year.
 The day before the invasion, U.S. President Gerald Ford and Secretary of State, Henry Kissinger met with General Suharto, who told them of his intention to invade East Timor.
 Ford replied, "[W]e will understand and not press you on the issue.
 We understand the problem you have and the intentions you have."
 Ford endorsed the invasion as he saw East Timor as of little significance, overshadowed by Indonesia–United States relations.
-The fall of Saigon earlier in 1975 had left Indonesia as the most important U.S. ally in Southeast Asia, so Ford reasoned that it was in the national interest to side with Indonesia.
+The fall of Saigon earlier in 1975 had left Indonesia as the most significant U.S. ally in Southeast Asia, so Ford reasoned that it was in the national interest to side with Indonesia.

 American weapons were crucial to Indonesia during the invasion, with the majority of military equipment used by Indonesian military units involved being U.S. supplied.
 United States military aid to Indonesia continued during its occupation of East Timor, which ended in 1999 with East Timor's independence referendum.
 In 2005, the final Commission for Reception, Truth and Reconciliation in East Timor wrote that "[U.S.] political and military support were fundamental to the invasion and occupation of East Timor".